amirunpri2018/data_mining_and_network_analysis-arxiv/documentation/data_mining_stage.md

 Extracting articles identificators
 ----------------------------------

 Using generated previously links we can can extract from each page useful information about article.
-We can extrac its id and ids of its authors along with their full names.
+We can extract its id and ids of its authors along with their full names.
 Unfortunately listings don't show any info about the abstracts.
 For that we'll crawle arXiv API.

-In each page articles are contained inside <dl> tag.
-With pairs of <dt> and <dd> tags. <dt> tags contain
+In each page articles are contained inside __dl__ tag.
+With pairs of __dt__ and __dd__ tags.
+First link __dt__ has id embedded in it href in form: abs/{id}.
+There are at least two ID types on arXiv (and they're not interchangeable):

+- YYMM.NNNN (e.g. 1411.0027 leads to astrophysics paper from 2014 October)
+- {field_name}/YYMM201 (e.g. math/9601201 leads to mathematics paper from 1996 January)

+From each article